lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 # Support Requests

 While researching customer support tools, I noticed they also feature a way of handling customer service requests.
 At those price points, I simply couldn't justify it.
-I also used a service like Freshdesk exclusively at my first start-up and I can't exactly pinpoint the value it brought from separating out support requests from my normal inbox.
+I used a service like Freshdesk exclusively at my first start-up and I can't exactly pinpoint the value it brought from separating out support requests from my normal inbox.

 Here's the thing– your first few customers are so important.
 They will be your champions later on.
 It's imperative to give top-notch service from the very beginning.
 For me, this means support requests have a high priority and deserve to go to my work inbox which I check most frequently.
-I don't see myself installing another app on my phone or needing to have yet another tab always open on my Chrome.
+I also don't want to install yet another app on my phone or needing to have yet another tab always open on my Chrome.

-And let's be real– if you're a one person team, you don't need a shared inbox!

 ### Setting up my support email for free